gulbarinmacin/ios-applications/README.md

 # IOS applications

-- This repo contains the solutions to the homework I did for the Comp - 319B Mobile Device Programming - IOS course that I took during the fall 2021 semester.
+- This repo contains the solutions to the homework I did for the Comp319B Mobile Device Programming - IOS course that I took during the Fall 2021 semester.